syncfusion-content/blazor-docs/blazor/diagram/serialization.md

 ## How to save and load the diagram using file stream

-The diagram provides support to save and load the diagram using file stream.
+The diagram provides support to save and load the diagram using a file stream.
 The below code illustrates how to download the saved diagram as a file.

 ```cshtml
     SfDiagramComponent diagram;